Previous years' general terms and conditions can be found at the bottom of the page.

 4. Payment and use of the funding

-4.1 Payment and availability period
+4.1 Payment and right of disposal

 4.2 Use of the funding

-The funding covers direct costs and indirect costs as a percentage of the direct costs, according to the cost basis decided on by the administrating organisation.
+The funding covers direct costs and indirect costs as a percentage of the direct costs, according to the cost basis decided by the administrating organisation.

 The funding awarded may not be used